boazbk/crypto/lec_06_CCA.md

 ### Chosen ciphertext security

 This is not an isolated example but in fact an instance of a general pattern of many breaks in practical protocols.
-Some examples of protocols broken through similar means include [XML encryption](http://www.nds.rub.de/media/nds/veroeffentlichungen/2011/10/22/HowToBreakXMLenc.pdf) ,  [IPSec](https://www.cs.columbia.edu/~smb/papers/badesp.pdf) as well as  JavaServer Faces, Ruby on Rails, ASP.NET, and the Steam gaming client (see the Wikipedia page on [Padding Oracle Attacks](https://goo.gl/b5aKYg)).
+Some examples of protocols broken through similar means include [XML encryption](http://www.nds.rub.de/media/nds/veroeffentlichungen/2011/10/22/HowToBreakXMLenc.pdf) ,  [IPSec](https://www.cs.columbia.edu/~smb/papers/badesp.pdf) (see also [here](https://eprint.iacr.org/2005/416)) as well as  JavaServer Faces, Ruby on Rails, ASP.NET, and the Steam gaming client (see the Wikipedia page on [Padding Oracle Attacks](https://goo.gl/b5aKYg)).

 The point is that often our adversaries can be _active_ and modify the communication between sender and receiver, which in effect gives them access not just to choose _plaintexts_ of their choice to encrypt but even to have some impact on the _ciphertexts_ that are decrypted.
 This motivates the following notion of security (see also [CCAgamefig](){.ref}):